OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-4.md

 ### Our Link component

-So we have the Link from Next.js, the Link from next-i18next which both get passed to the Link from Next-Routes, we deffinately need another one.

-in Components lets create a `Link.js` file and import our router link.
+In the components directory lets create a `Link.js` file and import our router link.

 The idea is to create a Link, which will take a `route` string that points to the desired `page` to render and also a `params` prop to pass to the url query.
 Then we will take this page and the language then use these to look through the routes to find the correctly translated route.

-Once we have this we can use a handy "toPath" function which allows us to pass a query to a route and it will give us the full URL to link to - cool!
+Once we have this we can use a handy "toPath" function which allows us to pass a query to a route and it will give us the full translated URL to link to - cool!

 ```
 import { Link as RouterLink } from '../router';